Shires League Guidelines 2019-2020

 If the team manager or person in charge is unclear about any of these rules during a Shires League match and in need of urgent clarification, this person may contact Mr I Rizzotto on 01785 822624 or 07772 445828 at any time from 9am to 9pm, 7 days a week and particularly on Saturday or Sunday.

-1. Participating Counties may enter teams in any or all of the age groups U12, U14, U16 and U18, on payment of an annual fee, as set out below.
+1. Participating Counties may enter teams in any or all of the age groups U12, U14, U16, U18 and U20 on payment of an annual fee, as set out below.
 All member counties must also be affiliated to Badminton England.

-For one age group £40, for two age groups £60, for three age groups £78 and for four age groups £94.
-Second teams may be entered – subject to meeting the terms of Rule 5 - for an additional fee of £23 for each second team entered.
+For one age group £50, two age groups £75, three age groups £100, four age groups £125, and five age group £150.
+Second teams may be entered – subject to meeting the terms of Rule 5 - for an additional fee of £25 for each second team entered.